Woutah/configurun/README.md

 	#etc.
 ```

-If you have replaced an `argparse.Argumentparser` in the previous example, this is the place where you insert the user-provided settings to the script that uses the `ArgumentParser`-object.
+If you have replaced an `argparse.Argumentparser`, this is the place where you insert the user-provided settings to the script that uses the `ArgumentParser`-object.
 For example:

 ```python
 # parsed_args = parser.parse_args() #will be done by user in UI